flenniken/statictea/docs/functions.md

 * [functionsDict](#functionsdict) &mdash; Maps a built-in function name to a function pointer you can call.
 * type: [BuiltInInfo](#builtininfo) &mdash; The built-in function information.
 * [newBuiltInInfo](#newbuiltininfo) &mdash; Return a BuiltInInfo object.
-* const: [functionsList](#functionslist) &mdash; Dynamically generated sorted list of built-in functions.
-* const: [functionStarts](#functionstarts) &mdash; Dynamically generated array of starting line numbers for each built-in function in the functions.
 * [getBestFunction](#getbestfunction) &mdash; Given a function variable or a list of function variables and a list of arguments, return the one that best matches the arguments.
 * [splitFuncName](#splitfuncname) &mdash; Split a funcName like "fun_cmp_ffi" to its name and signature like: "cmp" and "ffi".
 * [makeFuncDictionary](#makefuncdictionary) &mdash; Create the f dictionary from the built in functions.